*SPOILER ALERT! *

 Pressing

-soul kindle.
-Her mind sensed the fetus, picturing his disproportionately large
+dragon’s soul kindle.
+Her mind sensed the fetus, picturing a disproportionately

-head and little appendages still developing.
-She identified a rapid heartbeat
+large head and little appendages still developing.
+She identified a rapid

-pumping vital blood and nutrients throughout his body.
-She felt the
+heartbeat pumping vital blood and nutrients throughout the body.
+She felt breathing-like

-breathing-like movements and uncontrolled twitches that Leisha couldn’t
+movements and uncontrolled twitches that Leisha could not yet perceive.
+She was

-possibly perceive yet.
-She was aware of the massive reproduction of cells taking
+aware of the massive reproduction of cells taking place, forming intricate,

 Eena